 Bilateral Economic Relations

 U.S.-South African economic and trade relations are strong.
 South Africa is eligible for preferential trade benefits under the African Growth and Opportunity Act.
-The country belongs to the Southern African Customs Union, which has signed a Trade, Investment, and Development Cooperative Agreement (TIDCA) with the United States.
+The country belongs to the Southern African Customs Union, which signed a Trade, Investment, and Development Cooperative Agreement (TIDCA) with the United States.
 The TIDCA establishes a forum for consultative discussions, cooperative work, and possible agreements on a wide range of trade issues, with a special focus on customs and trade facilitation, technical barriers to trade, sanitary and phytosanitary measures, and trade and investment promotion.
 The United States and South Africa have a bilateral tax treaty eliminating double taxation.
-A bilateral Trade and Investment Framework Agreement has been signed, under which bilateral discussions on trade issues are held.
+A bilateral Trade and Investment Framework Agreement is in place.

 South Africa's Membership in International Organizations

 South Africa's principal foreign policy objectives are to promote the economic, political, and cultural regeneration of Africa; to promote the peaceful resolution of conflict in Africa; and to use multilateral bodies to ensure that developing countries' voices are heard on international issues.
 South Africa and the United States belong to a number of the same international organizations, including the United Nations, International Monetary Fund, World Bank, G-20, and World Trade Organization.
-South Africa also participates as a key partner in the Organization for Economic Cooperation and Development's Enhanced Engagement program.
+South Africa is a member of BRICS and hosted the BRICS summit in Durban in 2013.
+It also participates as a key partner in the Organization for Economic Cooperation and Development's Enhanced Engagement program.

 South Africa maintains an embassy in the United States at 3051 Massachusetts Avenue NW, Washington, DC 20008; tel.
 (202) 232-4400.

 More information about South Africa is available from the Department of State and other sources, some of which are listed here: